ej8899/tweeter/README.md

 ## Extra Features...
 - Can't think of what to "caw" about?
 Just hit the randomizer icon!
 - Badge counter shows # of tweets below current position.
+- Added "tool tips" at various locations.
-- Added "hand" pointer over top right nav items (CSS)
+- Added "hand" pointer over top right nav items (CSS).
-- Added 'random dad jokes' generator with API call to "icanhazdadjoke.com"
+- Added 'random dad jokes' generator with API call to "icanhazdadjoke.com".
+- Added function to 'report' flag - flags goes red & blurs 'offensive' tweet.
+- Added function to 'heart' icon - toggles state red or normal.
+- Added function to 'retweet' icon - turns icon red & copies message to tweet input form.
 [( back to top 🔺)](#tweeter)
 ---
 ## Future Plans...
 - modify badge to only show 'unread' tweets
 - update error handler so it can be closed with our random tweet and dad joke calls
+- update 'dad joke' API fetch to be asychnronous
 [( back to top 🔺)](#tweeter)
 ---
 ## Quick Start...